PhillypHenning/file-extractor/README.md

 ## Acknowledgments

-* David Humphrey - Already turning out to be an amazing and engaged teacher.
+* David Humphrey - Already turning out to be an engaging and rewarding teacher.
 * Seneca